ayagabbish/BiruniVerse/README.md

 **BiruniVerse = Biruni + Birzeituni + Universe**
 A name that ties together heritage, identity, and aspiration.

+## Understanding the Challenge

+Our journey began with the WRO 2025 Future Engineers rulebook, the document that defines every detail of the competition.
+Reading it gave us a clear picture of what the competition expected:
+a self-driving car that can complete laps on a randomized track, obey traffic rules with red and green pillars — all without human intervention.

+After studying the rules, we joined training sessions at our university.
+There we met fellow participants, last year’s winners, coaches, and mentors.
+They encouraged us to ask questions, to experiment, and most importantly, to approach this as an engineering learning process, not just a race.

+From there, we started exploring strategies and technical designs.
+We looked deeper into possible hardware parts that could be used, and we began asking specific questions to define our goals and shape our approach to solving the challenge.

 ##  Robot Aims and Objectives

 - Detect obstacles using sensors and camera.